PingOne Advanced Identity Cloud

 Map `acr` claim strings to journeys.

-The key for the journey PingOne Advanced Identity Cloud use to authenticate the end user becomes the value of the acr claim in the resulting ID token.
+The acr-key mapped to the journey PingOne Advanced Identity Cloud uses to authenticate the end user becomes the value of the acr claim in the resulting ID token.

 4. Save your changes.